dralom/SSLLabsReport/README.md

 This will mount the container in detatched mode, map a local, persistent copy of the `domains.txt` file to the location where the script expects the file: `/Main/SSLLabsReport/domains.txt`, and map a local, persistent copy of the `config.json` file to the location where the script expects the file: `/Main/SSLLabsReport/config.json`.
 You may change the local value to where you store your copy of this file.
 Additionally, the `--restart` option will ensure that the docker container restarts unless explicitly stopped.

-Note: The current default cron job runs the report every Monday at 4AM server time.
+Note: The current default cron job runs the report every Monday at 4AM UTC.

 ## License